NeuralEnsemble/cobrawap/pipeline/README.rst

 You can either clone cobrawap directly to your local machine,

 .. code-block:: bash

     git clone git@github.com:INM-6/cobrawap.git

-or fork it to your own Github space, to be able to make version-controled changes to the pipeline implementation.
+or fork it to your own Github space, to be able to make version-controlled changes to the pipeline implementation.

 .. code-block:: bash
   git clone git@github.com:<your-github-handle>/cobrawap.git